 - 1. An individual using supervised work experience acquired in Arizona may apply to the Board for an exemption from the following requirements: - a.
 Qualifications of the clinical supervisor.
-The Board may grant an exemption to the supervisor qualification requirements in R4-6-212(A) and R4-6-404, R4-6-504, R4-6-604, or R4-6-706, as applicable to the license for which application is made, if the Board determines that: - i.
+The Board may grant an exemption to the supervisor qualification requirements in R4-6-212(A) and R4-6-404, R4-6-504, R4-6-604, or R4-6-706, as applicable to the license for which application is made, if the Board determines the behavioral health professional who provided or will provide the clinical supervision has education, training, and experience necessary to provide clinical supervision and has complied with the educational requirements specified in R4-6-214 and:

+- i.
 A qualified supervisor is not available because of the size and geographic location of the professional setting in which the clinical supervision will occur; or - ii.
 The behavioral health professional who provided or will provide the clinical supervision holds an active and unrestricted license issued under A.R.S.
-Title 32 as a physician under Chapter 13 or 17 with certification in psychiatry or addiction medicine or as a nurse practitioner under Chapter 15 with certification in mental health; and - iii.
-The behavioral health professional who provided or will provide the clinical supervision has education, training, and experience necessary to provide clinical supervision and has complied with the educational requirements specified in R4-6-214; - b.
+Title 32 as a physician under Chapter 13 or 17 with certification in psychiatry or addiction medicine or as a nurse practitioner under Chapter 15 with certification in mental health; - b.
 Employment of clinical supervisor.
-The Board may grant an exemption to the requirement in R4-6-212(B) regarding employment of the supervisor by the behavioral health entity at which the supervisee obtains hours of clinical supervision if the Board determines that the supervisor and behavioral health entity have a written contract that: - i.
-Requires the supervisor to comply with all provisions of R4-6-212, - ii.
-Guarantees the supervisor unrestricted access to all clinical records maintained by the supervisee, and - iii.
-Requires the supervisee to obtain written authorization from all clients for release of the clients' records to the supervisor; and
+The Board may grant an exemption to the requirement in R4-6-212(B) regarding employment of the supervisor by the behavioral health entity at which the supervisee obtains hours of clinical supervision if the supervisee provides verification that: - The supervisor and behavioral health entity have a written contract providing the supervisor the same access to the supervisee's clinical records provided to employees of the behavioral health entity, and - ii.
+Supervisee's clients authorized the release of their clinical records to the supervisor; and - c.

-- c.
 Discipline-specific changes.
 The Board may grant an exemption to a requirement in R4-6-404, R4-6-504, R4-6-604, or R4-6-706, as applicable to the license for which application is made, that changed on November 1, 2015, and had the effect of making the clinical supervision previously completed or completed no later than October 31, 2017, non-compliant with the clinical supervision requirements.
 If the Board grants an exemption under this subsection, the Board shall evaluate the applicant's clinical supervision using the requirements in existence before November 1, 2015. - 2.
 An individual using supervised work experience acquired outside of Arizona may apply to the Board for an exemption from the supervision requirements in R4-6-404, R4-6-504, R4-6-604, or R4-6-706, as applicable to the license for which application is made.
-The Board may grant an exemption for supervised work experience acquired outside of Arizona if the Board determines that: - a.
-Clinical supervision was provided by a behavioral health professional qualified by education, training, and experience to provide supervision; and - b.
-The behavioral health professional providing the supervision met one of the following: - i.
-Complied with the educational requirements specified in R4-6-214, - ii.
-Complied with the clinical supervisor requirements of the state in which the supervision occurred, or - iii.
+The Board may grant an exemption for supervised work experience acquired outside of Arizona if the Board determines that the behavioral health professional providing the supervision met one of the following: - a.
+Complied with the educational requirements specified in R4-6-214, - b.
+Complied with the clinical supervisor requirements of the state in which the supervision occurred, or - c.
 Was approved to provide supervision to the applicant by the state in which the supervision occurred.